 - Best 20-Minute Meals for Busy Weeknights– Short on time?
 These easy dinner ideas will have dinner on the table in no time.

 It’s helpful to have a weekly meal planning pad so you can fill it in with your meal ideas.
 Make sure and note any meals that your family loved so you can mark them on the calendar to cook again.
 You can print out this free family favorite meals printable to make planning your dinners even easier.

 If you are new to meal planning and would like to learn more, check out Beginner’s Guide to Meal Planning to get you started.

 Before you head to the grocery store, make a list of what you need to buy and stick to it.
 This will help to reduce impulse shopping so you are not purchasing items that you don’t need.

 When you sit down to make your list group like items together.
-Look at the meals you chose for the week and make a list of ingredients you will need.
+Look at the meals you chose for the week and make a list of the ingredients you will need.
 Then add each item to the different categories.
-Put all produce together, all meat, all dairy and so on.
+Put all produce together, all meat, all dairy, and so on.

 Group your items by category